zaarly/nginx-buildpack/readme.md

+###FOREWORD

+This is a Zaarly fork of the Nginx Buildpack.
+Unlike the vanilla buildpack, this repo contains customized binary files that allow our zaarly/router instances to use ssl.

+This fork needs to live on its own domain, because zaarly/router instances need to point to a unique git address when they are downloading buildpacks.

+Every time you add a new configuration to nginx for use on our zaarly/router instances, you will have to recompile these binaries.
+Instructions on how to do so are included below.

+##Adding future config fixes:

+1. Navigate to scripts/build_nginx.sh and add whatever extra compile-time options you desire under ./configure.
+2. Push this repo to a stand-alone heroku app.
+3. When this app finishes compiling, navigate to the heroku page for this app, and select nginx -> sbin -> nginx.
+This will download a binary FOR THIS SPECIFIC STACK.
+(IE, if you are trying to compile a binary that will be used by a router running on heroku cedar, push this repo to a cedar stack app.
+If you want to use it on cedar-14, push this repo to a cedar-14 app.)
+4. Copy and paste this binary in the /bin directory of this app.
+Its name should correspond to the name of the stack it was compiled for; either nginx-cedar, or nginx-cedar-14.
+5. Now all zaarly/router instances that point to this nginx buildpack will use your specified new nginx configurations.

 # Heroku Buildpack: NGINX

 Nginx-buildpack vendors NGINX inside a dyno and connects NGINX to an app server via UNIX domain sockets.